nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 80     Delivering the judgment of the Court of Appeal, Yong Pung How CJ held: at \[39\]

-…Although the drugs were in the possession of the first appellant[\[note: 85\]](#Ftn_85), the second appellant[\[note: 86\]](#Ftn_86) clearly knew and consented to it in that there was an agreement between the appellants to deal with the drugs. **_By the same token, common intention to traffic in drugs was manifest from the circumstances.
+…Although the drugs were in the possession of the first appellant[^85], the second appellant[^86] clearly knew and consented to it in that there was an agreement between the appellants to deal with the drugs. **_By the same token, common intention to traffic in drugs was manifest from the circumstances.
 The appellants acted in concert pursuant to a prearranged plan to sell the drugs_**. \[_Emphasis added_\]

 81     The circumstances in play for **_Hartej’s_** case to infer ‘consent’ would have included the major role undertaken by Mr Sarjit in his **_prior negotiations_** with Michael for the sale of the drugs.
 By the same token, the train of evidence here shows Mr Shahidin’s collective actions to extend far beyond mere ‘acquiescence or condonation’.
 Indeed, Mr Shahidin appeared to be the prime mover in **_essential middleman_** arrangements and negotiations starting from his receipt of Mr Fadli’s order, arranging for Mr Zulkifli to draw from his supply, directly quoting the selling price, co-ordinating with Mr Fadli in respect of the collection time and place, and completing the circle by actually accompanying the person in physical possession; Mr Zulkifli.
 The sheer extent of Mr Shahidin’s expended efforts to prosecute the sale of the sachet of methamphetamine are all too evident by the fact that his mobile phone had (according to P20) logged no fewer than 37 calls and messages with Mr Fadli’s phone, prior to interception and arrest by CNB officers.

 82     Given this, I am of the view that the presumption of joint possession of the sachet of _Ice_ with Zulkifli provided by s 18(4) of the MDA. s 18(4) ought to apply to Mr Shahidin in this instance, as the element of consent has been patently fulfilled.

 83     Defence counsel has raised a final point that the charge against Mr Shahidin was not made out as the packet of Ice had not yet been handed over to Mr Fadli or any officer from the Central Narcotics Bureau at the time of arrest.
-In this regard, I would agree with the prosecution’s response[\[note: 87\]](#Ftn_87) that Mr Shahidin’s charge is not of trafficking _simpliciter_ under s 5(1)(a) of the Misuse of Drugs Act, but rather possession for the purpose of trafficking, _vide_ a joint enterprise with Mr Zulkifli to supply a quantity of methamphetamine to the client who had made an implicated purchase; Mr Fadli.
-Hence, the charge does not impose a requirement for the prosecution to prove that an act of trafficking has taken place, by the delivery of the packet, but rather **_‘(a)ll that needs to be shown is that the possession of the packet of Ice was for the purpose of trafficking i.e. that it was intended to be trafficked’_**.[\[note: 88\]](#Ftn_88)
+In this regard, I would agree with the prosecution’s response[^87] that Mr Shahidin’s charge is not of trafficking _simpliciter_ under s 5(1)(a) of the Misuse of Drugs Act, but rather possession for the purpose of trafficking, _vide_ a joint enterprise with Mr Zulkifli to supply a quantity of methamphetamine to the client who had made an implicated purchase; Mr Fadli.
+Hence, the charge does not impose a requirement for the prosecution to prove that an act of trafficking has taken place, by the delivery of the packet, but rather **_‘(a)ll that needs to be shown is that the possession of the packet of Ice was for the purpose of trafficking i.e. that it was intended to be trafficked’_**.[^88]

 84     In this case, with my finding that Mr Shahidin was the co-respondent for the calls and messages in D20, and my acceptance of Mr Fadli’s testimony as true, there is ample evidence of Mr Shahidin’s participation in the 2 August 2016 transaction with Mr Fadli.
 The evidence shows that Mr Shahidin did play a major role in the liaison work in the trafficking of the packet of _Ice_ to Mr Fadli, even if the packet of _Ice_ had come from an inventory maintained by Mr Zulkifli.
 As the learned DPP aptly pointed out, Mr Shahidin was inextricably involved in every step of Mr Fadli’s order – he took the order, communicated it to Mr Zulkifli, provided the materials to pack the packet of Ice and accompanied Mr Zulkifli to deliver it.
 The symbiotic relationship between Mr Shahidin’s suite of services to facilitate Mr Zulkifli’s drug supply is clear from the testimonial and circumstantial evidence.
 Their collaboration in this context is the virtual quintessence of common intention.